-The online MSPTC program was established in 1994 and has been available to students in the New York City metropolitan area as well as students around the world.
-Our classes are designed to accommodate working schedules and time zones so students can complete their work at any time of the day.
-Professors and working professionals who teach in our program are skilled in designing online courses with a suite of resources to provide engaging virtual classrooms for teaching and learning.
-Our students bring their expertise to our classes as well, initiating lively discussions and information sharing as we explore course topics together.
+The online MSPTC program was established in 1994.
+Our classes are designed to accommodate working professionals, allowing students the flexibility to complete their work at any time of the day.
+The professors who teach in our program are skilled in designing online courses with a suite of resources to provide engaging virtual classrooms.
+Our students bring their expertise to our classes as well, initiating lively discussions and information sharing as students and professors explore and learn together.

-Program Mission: The MS in Professional and Technical Communication prepares students to be leaders in the technology-dependent economy of the 21st century.
-The program, which has its home in a major technological research university, emphasizes a research-driven approach to problem-solving using contemporary technological tools.
-Both faculty and industry experts provide strong theoretical foundations within a practical framework.
+The MS in Professional and Technical Communication prepares students to be leaders in the technology-driven economy of the 21st century.
+The program emphasizes a research-driven approach to problem-solving using the most modern technologies, tools, and digital platforms.
+Faculty and industry experts provide strong theoretical foundations within a practical framework of applied skills.

-Degree Requirements: Students must complete a minimum of 30 degree credits taken over a minimum of two semesters.
+Students must complete a minimum of 30 degree credits taken over a minimum of two semesters.
 Five core courses must be completed by all students; five elective courses allow students to specialize in selected areas of professional and technical communication.
 Students must design and maintain an ePortfolio of work completed within the courses and reviewed by the instructional faculty every semester.
-In the final semester before graduation, students are required to take PTC 691 ePortfolio Capstone Seminar and make an oral presentation of their portfolio.
+In the final semester before graduation, students are required to take PTC 691: ePortfolio Capstone Seminar and make an oral presentation showcasing their portfolio.